l7mp/stunner/examples/direct-one2one-call/README.md

-We solve this problem by (1) generating a new ICE configuration every time a new client registers with the application server and (2) sending the ICE configuration back to the client in the `regiterResponse` message.
+We solve this problem by (1) generating a new ICE configuration every time a new client registers with the application server and (2) sending the ICE configuration back to the client in the `registerResponse` message.
 We will use [`stunner-auth-lib`](https://www.npmjs.com/package/@l7mp/stunner-auth-lib), a small Node.js helper library that simplifies generating ICE configurations and STUNner credentials in the application server.
 The library will automatically parse the running STUNner configuration from the cluster and